HypixelPlus/hypixel-plus-translations/README.md

-Any lang files uploaded to this repo will be included in Hypixel+ when it next updates.
+**Any lang files uploaded to this repo will be included in Hypixel+ when it next updates.<br>** If you want to contribute to translating H+ into another language, make a PR!<br>
+Remember to include your name in `hplus.about.translator.hover` if you contribute to a file.

 **If want to create your own translation overlay, you are free to put it on Modrinth as long as these conditions are met:**<br>
 • Your overlay resource pack has Hypixel+ marked as a dependency<br>